-If you are a content marketer, then by definition you are creating content.
+If you are a content marketer, then by definition you are creating content: Content creation is an important part of any inbound marketing strategy.
 And whether that content is a blog, a website, or some combination thereof, there’s a good chance that you’re working with a content management system (CMS) to bring it into existence.

 A content management system is, to put it simply, the application that you use to publish content to the web.
 It’s a functionality that every content marketer needs (or else they aren’t able to publish content!).
 Without a CMS, you’d need to hand-code HTML just to publish a blog post, and nobody’s got time for that, especially if you’re responsible for creating 3 or 4 blog posts a week, promoting that content, analyzing its performance, plus everything else that you do.